 -Clear cut fairways and rough

 -4 pins on nearly every hole

--Long teepads that extend past a marked foul line to allow for a safe follow through
+-Long artificial teepads that extend past a marked foul line to allow for a safe follow through

 -The flow from hole to hole feels confused at times

--All but 1 or 2 pins is straight in front of the teepad and not long.
+-Most pins are straight in front of the teepad and not long.
 If you can throw a Roc 300' that may be the only disc you need here

 6 of 14 people found this review helpful.